coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 ### AutoPackage

 AutoPackage is the CoApp tool you use to create native NuGet packages.
-You get AutoPackage when you install the "CoApp Powershell Tools" described above in <a href="#Requirements">Requirements</a>.
-AutoPackage is a Powershell module.
+You get AutoPackage when you install the "CoApp PowerShell Tools" described above in <a href="#Requirements">Requirements</a>.
+AutoPackage is a PowerShell module.
 It contains Powershell cmdlets that you can use from either the command line or batch files.
 The primary cmdlet used in this tutorial is:

 ``` powershell
 	Write-NuGetPackage